Current group members

 Amir Bahmani, PhD

-Amir Bahmani is a Biomedical Research Engineer at Stanford School of Medicine.
+2017-present: Amir Bahmani is our Research and Development Lead at the SCGPM.
 He has been working on distributed and parallel computing applications since 2008.
 Amir received his PhD in computer science from North Carolina State University under the supervision of Prof. Frank Mueller.
 He collaborates with different universities (e.g., NC State, Duke University, University of North Carolina, Stanford University) on several computationally intensive applications.
 In the past, he has also worked on industry cloud computing projects with Impulsonic and Illumina.
 He served as the vice-president of the Computer Science Graduate Student Association at NC State, and received the graduate student leadership award in 2016.
 He enjoys taking walks in nature, and studying cancer biology in his spare time.
 Here is his personal website.

 Keith Bettinger, MS